THE STORY AND THE CHARACTERS

 Look, we get it.
-Some of you can’t contribute money, but you can help us in other ways.
+Some of you can’t attend the premiere or contribute money, but you can help us in other ways.

 - Sensationalize.
 Sensationalize.
 Sensationalize.
 Get on social media and promote our film with the hashtags #BreakingNews #JustIn #Developing, then link to our website.